 The American oystercatcher (Haematopus palliatus) is listed as a species of special conservation concern in New Jersey.
 We work to monitor and protect American oystercatchers in New Jersey and throughout other parts of its range.

 Since the 1970s worldwide amphibian populations have been in decline.
-Habitat loss is the main cause of declines but pollution, degradation, invasive species, and a changing climate are also important factors.
+Habitat loss is the main cause of declines but pollution, habitat degradation, invasive species, and a changing climate are also important factors.

 Since 2002 we have worked to protect early-spring breeding amphibians like the wood frog, spotted salamander, jefferson salamander, and spring peeper during their annual migrations, which often lead them across perilous roadways.